How to delete files from iCloud

 Apple’s iCloud Photo Library allows you to store the images you keep in the Photos app on its servers and view them on any device linked to your iCloud account.
 This has two main advantages.
 The first is that it saves space on your Mac — instead of having full resolution versions of every photo stored on your startup drive, you have lower-resolution previews.
-The high resolution originals are stored in iCloud and only downloaded when you need them — for example, when you want to edit them.
+The high-resolution originals are stored in iCloud and only downloaded when you need them — for example when you want to edit them.

 The second advantage is that there’s no need to sync your photos with your other devices.
-When they’re stored in iCloud, they automatically become available on Mac, iPhones, iPad, Apple TV, and Apple Watch, as long as those devices are signed into your AppleID and have iCloud Photos switched on.
+When they’re stored in iCloud, they automatically become available on Mac, iPhones, iPad, Apple TV, and Apple Watch, as long as those devices are signed in to your AppleID and have iCloud Photos switched on.

 There are several reasons, however, that you might want to delete photos from iCloud.

-- High resolution photos take up a lot of space and if you use iCloud Photo Library it won’t be long before you hit the maximum storage for a free account.
+- High-resolution photos take up a lot of space and if you use iCloud Photo Library it won’t be long before you hit the maximum storage for a free account.
 You will then either have to delete photos or pay for an upgrade.

 - You may have photos that you no longer want anyone to see.